 b.
 The “single attacker rule" - Only one combat ship attacker is allowed within 10 feet of the convoy ship at a time and NO defending combat ships shall be within 10 feet of the convoy ship at any time.
 Other combat ships can attack with long range cannons from outside the 10 foot circle provided there is never more than one combat ship within the 10 foot circle.

-Campaign, a vote shall be taken among all captains present to determine which
+the start of Campaign, a vote shall be taken among all captains present to

 F. COMBAT SHIPS AND THEIR DUTIES